joakor89/Feature_Engineering_Bookcamp/README.md

 Section 3: Natural Language Processing - Classifying Social Media Sentiment

+**Issue Summary:**

+While working with `pandas_profiling` in a Python environment, I encountered a compatibility issue related to the `pydantic` library.
+The error message indicated a `PydanticImportError`, stating that `BaseSettings` had been moved to the `pydantic-settings` package in `pydantic` version 2.5.
+This change led to a conflict with the existing `pandas_profiling` implementation, which seemed to rely on the older structure of `pydantic`.

+**Steps Taken:**

+1. **Updated Imports**: Attempted to update the import statement in my code to use `from pydantic_settings import BaseSettings` as per the new `pydantic` structure.

+2. **Library Updates**: Ensured that `pandas_profiling` was up to date, along with other related libraries like `ydata-profiling` and `pydantic`.

+3. **Dependency Conflict Investigation**: Utilized `pip show` to investigate the versions and dependencies of the involved libraries.
+Identified that `pandas_profiling` was the problematic library causing the `PydanticImportError`.

+4. **Attempted Alternatives**: Explored updating other related libraries, like `confection`, `spacy`, and `thinc`, which also depend on `pydantic`, to ensure compatibility with the newer version of `pydantic`.

+**Outcome:**

+Despite these efforts, the compatibility issue with `pandas_profiling` and `pydantic` could not be resolved.
+As a temporary workaround, the decision was made to comment out the problematic `pandas_profiling` code snippet and proceed with the exploratory data analysis, bypassing the use of `pandas_profiling` for the time being.

+This experience highlights the challenges of managing dependencies in Python environments, especially when dealing with rapidly evolving libraries.
+Future updates to these libraries may resolve this issue, and revisiting the implementation at a later date might be beneficial.

 Section 4: Computer Vision - Object Recognition

 Section 5: Time Series Analysis - Day Trading with Machine Learning